TOAST-DOCS/Storage-Block-Storage/en/console-guide.md

 * Due to encryption and decryption, I/O performance may be reduced compared to general block storage types (**HDD**, **SSD**).
 * You cannot change the symmetric key ID that is registered when creating encrypted block storage.
 To change the symmetric key, you must use the key rotation feature of Secure Key Manager.
-* After selecting encrypted block storage, the **Rotate Key** button allows you to re-encrypt block storage encrypted with an older version of the key with a newer version of the key.
+* After selecting encrypted block storage, clicking **Rotate Key** button allows you to re-encrypt block storage encrypted with an older version of the key with a newer version of the key.

 > [Note]
 Backup products allow you to prepare for data loss due to key deletion, and create a replica for safe keeping.